Nebraska unemployment ranks second in the nation in May - News Break

 Nebraska unemployment ranks second in the nation in May

 LINCOLN, Neb.
-(AP) — New data released Wednesday shows that Nebraska’s unemployment rate remained one of the lowest in the country as it fell even lower in May.
+(AP) — Nebraska’s unemployment rate remained one of the lowest in the country as it fell even lower in May, according to data released Wednesday.

 The state’s 2.6% unemployment rate tied with Vermont for the second-lowest rate in the nation, behind only New Hampshire’s 2.5% unemployment.